dennis-kao/MendelianRNA-seq-DB/README.md

 	Parameters:
 	1. transcript_file, path to file #2
 	2. bam_list, path to file #3
-	3. processes, the number of worker processes running in the background calling samtools.This number should be equal to or less than the number of cores on your machine.
+	3. processes, the number of worker processes running in the background calling samtools.
+This number should be equal to or less than the number of cores on your machine.

 		For torque users: This number should also be equal to or less than the number specified for ppn in rnaseq.novel_splice_junction_discovery.pbs: